 What to do if your baby won’t take a bottle at daycare

 Though there isn’t a lot of research, most studies focus on breastfeeding moms who report that the transition to a bottle at daycare can cause distress.
-Anecdotal evidence from baby blogs indicates that formula-fed babies have the same issue.
+Anecdotal evidence from baby blogs indicates that many formula-fed babies have the same issue.
 Most moms report that their baby initially refused a bottle at daycare – both breastfed and formula-fed – for the first two weeks.

-Here are some tips that can help ease the transition:
+If you find yourself in the position where your baby won’t take a bottle at daycare, here are some tips that can help ease the transition:

 - Feeding plan – Create a detailed outline of your feeding routine and preferences.

 - Feeding routine – Use the same process for feeding at daycare as you do at home.